Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Summary and concluding remarks

 \section{Summary and concluding remarks}

-This paper investigated the use of Echo State Networks for univariate time series forecasting in a large-scale setting.
+This paper investigated the use of ESNs for univariate time series forecasting in a large-scale setting.
 Building on the M4 Forecasting Competition dataset \citep{Makridakis2020}, we focused on monthly and quarterly series with at most 20 years of historical data to reflect realistic constraints found in many organizational environments, where long histories are often unavailable or only partially relevant.
 To ensure that the empirical analysis remained both rigorous and practically meaningful, the dataset was split into two randomly drawn subsets: a \textit{Parameter} dataset for systematic ESN hyperparameter exploration and a disjoint \textit{Forecast} dataset for out-of-sample evaluation against standard benchmark methods.
-An exploratory data analysis confirmed that both subsets preserved the essential characteristics of the original M4 data in terms of trend, seasonality, and series length, while remaining computationally manageable.
+An exploratory data analysis showed that both subsets preserve several important characteristics of the filtered monthly and quarterly M4 series, while also reflecting the imposed restriction on the time series length.

-Methodologically, the study proposed a purely feedback-driven ESN framework tailored to univariate forecasting.
-The approach combines standard pre-processing steps like stationarity testing via the KPSS test, differencing when required, and scaling to a symmetric interval with a leaky integrator ESN whose reservoir size is scaled with the time series length and capped to avoid excessive complexity.
+Methodologically, the study proposed a first-order autoregressive ESN framework tailored to univariate forecasting.
+The approach combines standard preprocessing steps like stationarity testing via the KPSS test, differencing when required, and scaling to a symmetric interval with a leaky integrator ESN whose reservoir size is scaled with the time series length and capped to avoid excessive complexity.
 The internal reservoir dynamics are governed by three key hyperparameters: leakage rate, spectral radius, and reservoir scaling.
 The linear readout is trained by ridge regression, where the regularization parameter is selected via random search guided by information criteria.
 This design provides a flexible yet conceptually simple forecasting pipeline that can be applied in a fully automated fashion across large collections of time series.